Elbhnasy/Administration/Linux/README.md

 ## 🧭 Purpose of TTY

-- Provides a **fallback interface** when the GUI crashes or fails to load.
+- Provides a **fallback interface** when the GUI crashes or fails to load
-- Allows **low-level system access** for maintenance or administration.
+- Allows **low-level system access** for maintenance or administration
-- Useful for **multi-user sessions**, scripting, and diagnostics.
+- Useful for **multi-user sessions**, scripting, and diagnostics

 ---